Firmware for the OpenTherm Gateway

 so it will persist even if the gateway has been powered off.

 The level must be specified as a single digit according to the following

 The normal value is 4 on a PIC16F88 and 5 on a PIC16F1847.

 Examples: VR=3, VR=4

 - Debug Pointer - Set the debug pointer to a file register.
 If the debug

 pointer has been set to a value other than 00, the contents of the selected

 file register will be reported over the serial interface after each received

 OpenTherm message.
-The address must be specified as two hexadecimal digits.
+The address must be specified in hexadecimal, using 2

-A PIC16F88 is able to read and write its own flash memory.
-The gateway
+Both the PIC16F88 and PIC16F1847 are able to read and write their own flash

 The method used to update the firmware is a slightly modified version of